 Jessica L. Ellsworth

-Having argued more than 30 appeals, Jessica Ellsworth focuses her practice on the Supreme Court and federal and state courts of appeals.
-She also partners with regulatory colleagues in Administrative Procedures Act challenges to government agency action and with the white collar group in False Claims Act (FCA) litigation, bringing her appellate perspective to developing and managing case strategy and crafting dispositive motions.
-Jess combines extensive knowledge of and experience in appellate courts with a keen ability to help clients approach and solve the litigation challenges they face.
+Having argued more than 60 appeals, Jessica Ellsworth focuses her practice on the Supreme Court and courts of appeals.
+She has extensive experience in appellate courts and a keen ability to help clients solve litigation challenges.

 Successfully represented an Indian tribe in the Supreme Court on a matter of tribal sovereign immunity.

 Prevailed in precedential appeal on design patents in the Federal Circuit.

 Successfully argued appeals involving the False Claims Act in the Second, Third, Fourth, Fifth, Sixth, Eighth, Ninth, and Eleventh Circuits.

 Prevailed in precedential Telephone Consumer Protection Act appeals setting limits on unilateral consent revocation (Second Circuit) and the contours of the advertising prohibition (Third Circuit).